kotsaloscv/multiscale_run_dimage/README.md

 * Uncompress the downloaded project under the **notebooks** folder.
 * Follow the steps below to build & deploy the docker image.

-## Avoid build step
+## Skip build step

-The image is already built and pushed in dockerhub.
+The image is already built and pushed in [dockerhub](https://hub.docker.com/) (search for `kotsaloscv/multiscale_run`).
-If you just want to use it as is, with no changes in the recipe, just skip the `docker-compose build` step in the instructions below.
+If you want to use it as is, with no changes in the recipe, just skip the `docker-compose build` step in the instructions below.

 ## Getting Started (MacOS & Linux)